-If you’re looking to explore every inch of Tokyo, then you should definitely spend a few nights in the neon metropolis of Shinjuku.
-Well connected by public transport, home to a bustling nightlife scene, and filled with endless daytime attractions, this vibrant neighbourhood is arguably the central nervous system of Tokyo.
-As you might expect, Shinjuku has a huge array of hotels and accommodation options, from elegant luxury stays to traditional ryokan inns.
-To help you choose where to crash, here are seven of Shinjuku’s best hotels.
+If you’re looking to explore every inch of Tokyo, spend a few nights in the neon metropolis of Shinjuku.
+Well connected by public transport, home to bustling nightlife and filled with endless daytime attractions, this vibrant neighbourhood is arguably the central nervous system of Tokyo.
+As you might expect, Shinjuku has an array of hotels and accommodation options, from elegant luxury stays to traditional ryokan inns.

-For the ultimate in comfort and convenience in the heart of Shinjuku, you can’t really look past Shinjuku Granbell Hotel.
-Nestled right in the heart of the neon-drenched streets of the lively Kabukicho neighbourhood, the hotel is just 10 minutes walk from the ramshackle Golden Gai bar district and just a five-minute stroll from Shinjuku Station.
-Opened in 2013, the hotel is effortlessly sleek and modern but still very welcoming, making it perfect for those looking for a stylish yet relaxed stay.
-One of the hotel’s main highlights is the on-site art lounge, which features a rotating exhibit of exciting, upcoming artists and sporadic live shows.
+For the ultimate in comfort and convenience in the heart of Shinjuku, you can’t look past Shinjuku Granbell Hotel.
+In the heart of the neon-drenched streets of the lively Kabukicho neighbourhood, the hotel is just 10 minutes’ walk from the ramshackle Golden Gai bar district and just a five-minute stroll from Shinjuku Station.
+Opened in 2013, the hotel is sleek and modern but still welcoming, perfect if you’re looking for a stylish yet relaxed stay.
+One of the main highlights is the on-site art lounge, which features a rotating exhibit of exciting, up-and-coming artists and sporadic live shows.

-A name synonymous with the best of the best in the hotel game, the Hilton Shinjuku is definitely worth adding to your must-visit hotel itinerary if luxury travel is your thing.
-Directly connected to the Tochomae Subway Station, it’s easily accessible for those wanting to explore everything the city has to offer.
-The hotel’s hefty 800 rooms are located between the eighth and the 38th floor of the building, serving up unforgettable views of the city skyline.
-The design is both modern and sleek, but features warm, homely touches such as rich wood furnishings, traditional Japanese shoji screens, and complimentary pyjamas.
+Directly connected to the Tochomae Subway Station, Hilton Shinjuku is easily accessible if you want to explore everything the city has to offer.
+The 800 rooms are located between the 8th and the 38th floors, serving unforgettable city views.
+The design is both modern and sleek, but features warm, homely touches such as rich wood furnishings, traditional Japanese shoji screens and complimentary pyjamas.

-If you’re looking for somewhere easy to crash for a few nights and have value for money in mind, Citadines is a very good shout.
-This stylish, centrally located, budget-friendly hotel is relatively relaxed but still offers impeccable service and very high standards.
-Rooms come equipped with kitchenettes and heated toilet seats, a novelty for first-timers in the city.
-Shinjuku Gyoen Park is just around the corner, and Golden Gai and the main shopping district are around 15-20 minutes away by foot.
+If you’re looking for somewhere easy to crash for a few nights and have value for money in mind, Citadines is a good shout.
+This stylish, centrally located, budget-friendly hotel is relaxed but still offers impeccable service and high standards.
+Rooms come with kitchenettes and heated toilet seats, a novelty for first-timers in the city.
+Shinjuku Gyoen Park is around the corner, and Golden Gai and the main shopping district are around 20 minutes away by foot.
 If you want to explore a little further, Shinjuku Gyoenmae Subway Station is just a five-minute stroll away.
-For an easy, central, no-fuss option, Citadines is ideal.

-Just a five-minute walk from Shinjuku Station, the Keio Plaza Hotel is a striking, 47-story tower overlooking the picturesque grounds of the Shinjuku Gyoen Park, a tranquil hideout positioned right in one of the most densely populated corners of the world.
+Just a five-minute walk from Shinjuku Station, Keio Plaza Hotel is a striking, 47-storey tower overlooking the picturesque grounds of Shinjuku Gyoen Park, a tranquil hideout in one of the most densely populated corners of the world.
 Like its neighbouring park, the hotel is a picture of oppositional harmony, where the manic and the peaceful, the new and the traditional meet.
-Inside the hotel are a number of different accommodation options, including traditional Japanese rooms, more Western-style offerings and, for those looking for something a little different, even Hello Kitty themed rooms.
+Inside the hotel are a number of accommodation options, including traditional Japanese rooms, more Western-style offerings and, for those looking for something a little different, Hello Kitty-themed rooms.

-If you’re looking for a traditional Japanese experience right in the heart of the city, then don’t look past Ryokan Takemine.
-Fully renovated a little earlier this year, this ryokan inn features classic tatami mat flooring and contemporary style comforts.
+If you’re looking for a traditional Japanese experience in the heart of the city, then don’t look past Ryokan Takemine.
+Fully renovated recently, this ryokan inn features classic tatami mat flooring and contemporary comforts.
 It’s located a little over 10 minutes from Shinjuku’s Kabukicho district by train, making it accessible while still also being the perfect city hideaway.